Post-inflammatory hyperpigmentation

 WHAT IS Hyperpigmentation?

-Hyperpigmentation (or post-inflammatory hyperpigmentation) is a temporary darkening of the skin that has been inflamed or injured.
-In the photo above, there is very little acne, but several dark spots where acne used to be - that’s hyperpigmentation, and it is very annoying.
-It doesn’t itch or hurt, but most people with it do not like how it looks.
+Post-inflammatory hyperpigmentation is a temporary darkening of skin that has been inflamed or injured.
+In the photo above, there is very little acne, but several dark spots where acne used to be - that’s hyperpigmentation, and it’s very annoying.
+It doesn’t itch or hurt, but most people don’t like it on their skin.

 WHY DO I have dark spots (hyperpigmentation)?

-Hyperpigmentation is more common in darker skin types and usually shows as a dark brown (sometimes almost black) in the skin.
-In lighter skin types, post-inflammatory hyperpigmentation is typically pink or purple.
-Some people seem more likely to get hyperpigmentation, and increased sun exposure makes the hyperpigmentation even darker.
-Occasionally, medication may be responsible, but this is uncommon.
+Hyperpigmentation is more common in darker skin types and is usually dark brown (sometimes almost black).
+In lighter skin types, it is typically pink or purple.
+Sun exposure makes the hyperpigmentation even darker.
+Occasionally, medication may be responsible, but this is not common.

 Post-inflammatory hyperpigmentation is hard to treat because the sun is hard to avoid.
-Sun protection during the day is very important (see my pages on sun-protective clothing and sunscreen for skin of color).
+Sun protection all day is very important (see my pages on sun-protective clothing and sunscreen for skin of color).

 BEDTIME ROUTINE: